Deewens/Run4Exp/README.md

 ## API

-[API Documentation](./Documentation/api.md)
+The API has been entirely developed by https://github.com/lousch3 [API Documentation](./Documentation/api.md)

 ## Web application

+The web app has been entirely developed by me (Adrien).
 [Web Documentation](./Documentation/web.md)

 ## Mobile application

+The mobile app has been developed by https://github.com/Waytal and https://github.com/Praxo.
 [Mobile Documentation](./Documentation/mobile.md)

 # How to deploy the apps on your machine? <a name="deploy" ></a>